 Include your full name and return address along with your apartment number in the upper left corner and attach a First-Class stamp in the upper right corner.

 That’s it!
 You’re ready to mail your letter to Santa.
 Just be sure the letter is postmarked by Dec.
-11, 2023, to be included in the Operation Santa program.
-If you can’t get a letter in this year by the cutoff date, bookmark this information for next year!
-The dates have not changed in the past few years, so we expect the same schedule annually.
+9, 2024, to be included in this year's Operation Santa program.

-Adopt a family and send gifts by Dec.
-18 to arrive by Christmas.
+Adopt a family and send gifts to arrive by Christmas.

 Sometimes, Santa and his team of hardworking elves need a little help from kind and generous people who believe in the spirit of Christmas.